crawsome/colinburke.github.io/tabs/inferno.md

 #### Intro, as outro (x4)
 ```
-A				     C#m
-Trails of fire  You always knew
-            B				     F#m
+A				     C#m                   B				     F#m
-They would carry me home They'd lead me to you
+Trails of fire  You always knew They would carry me home They'd lead me to you
 ```

+### The tab wants to live here
+* I can't stop you, but UG/other sites have a **parasitic business model** that **leeches on tabbers' hard work** with **no tangible rewards for tabbers**.
+* 100% Feel free to save / bookmark / modify / copy for yourself

+Thanks!
+Hope you liked it!